aditus/aditus-wiki/README.md

 ---

+## Smart Invitation Templates
+By allowing merchant to have access based on different needs when targeting users, smart invitation templates makes it easy to do on-the-fly marketing with real rewards while still being able to leverage our core proposition of targeted marketing and immutable auditability of transaction behaviour in the ecosystem.

+#### Physical On-site Invitation
+This smart invitation consist of merchant who wants to invite consumers to participate in specific onsite events through the Aditus platform.
+By setting up geofencing and merchant defined access code, it'll bridge the gap between merchant and users by incentivising user to participate with ADT tokens as rewards.

+#### Data Sharing Invitation
+Coming soon...

+#### Merchant Cashback Invitation
+Coming soon...

+#### Custom Invitation
+Coming soon...

+---

 ## Decentralised Identity & Secure Wallet
 To allow sufficient privacy for our catered audience while preserving a seamless user experience (for the non-tech savvy), we employ an identity architecture that abstracts the complexity behind our mobile interface.